ISUgenomics/elk_genomics/Notebook_Masonbrink/15_GenePrediction.md

 ################################################################################
 ```

-### Fix mikado to output only genes with start and stop codons
+# Fix mikado to output only genes with start and stop codons

+### class2 transcripts
 ```
 #/ptmp/GIF/remkv6/Olsen/Elk/01_mikado/01_FindMetStarts